Resources for Writers and Aspiring Authors

 Once again, if something a Beta Reader says bothers you, let it go.
 You asked for their opinion, remember?
 You do not have to apply every change a Beta Reader suggests–remember that this is YOUR story.
 But if someone is going to the trouble to mention something they don’t like about your book, I strongly suggest you at least ask yourself why they had that opinion.

 Many people think this is an “either/or” situation.
 Personally, I don’t think it is.
 I’ve known some great writers that have self published books, and then picked up an agent later because of their success as a self-pub author.
 I also know of authors who have agents who self-publish on the side under pen names.
 I haven’t sent a query letter in years (I don’t even remember the last time) but personally, I do plan to get an agent and go the traditional route eventually.
-When I first set out to publish my debut book series two years ago, it was right when the Covid 19 pandemic thundered through Canada.
+When I first set out to publish my debut book series three years ago, it was right when the Covid 19 pandemic thundered through Canada.
 We were locked down for months and all my kids were home.
-I became a teacher overnight, and my writing was put on hold many times during that year-and-a-half of repetitive lockdowns in Ontario.
+I became an elementary school teacher overnight, and my writing was put on hold many times during the following years of repetitive lockdowns in Ontario.
 I knew that trying to work on anyone else’s schedule was unrealistic and I had to be able to move at my own pace, which was slow.
 Self publishing was the right choice, hands down.